 What are academic levels?

 Each module has a level reflecting its academic complexity within its discipline.
 The levels range from 3 (foundation or pre-university level) to 8 (Research level).
 If you are following a three year undergraduate degree programme such as a BA or BSc then you will be expected to progress to and graduate with level 6 (Honours level) modules in your third developmental year.
 A MEng or MSci award is designated level 7, as are taught postgraduate awards.
-The Queen Mary Academic Credit Framework details the academic level of each award and is available online.
+The Queen Mary Academic Credit Framework details the academic level of each award.

 How will I be assessed?